Your Cash-Constrained Client

 What is zero-down SBA financing and does it really exist?

 Yes — some SBA 7(a) lenders offer 100% financing for qualified borrowers purchasing general-use, owner-occupied commercial real estate.
 The SBA itself does not set a down payment requirement; individual lenders do.
-Certain lenders have programs that allow zero down for strong borrowers.
+For this lender profile, minimum borrower FICO is 700, with at least two years in business and two years of tax returns.
 We educate your clients on how this works and connect them with lenders who offer it.

 How does the referral fee work?